 Imagine a world where sales teams not only carried a quota for revenue, but also carried a quota for introducing the business to other great people that would add to the organization’s culture.

-Imagine a world where the responsibility and load of attracting awesome people came off of HR’s shoulders, and spread across the shoulders of each member of an organization’s tribe.
+Imagine a world where the responsibility and load of attracting awesome people came off of HR’s shoulders, and spread across the shoulders of each member of an organization’s team.

 This isn’t just about leveraging the power of numbers, but also leveraging the impact of credible messaging from credible sources.

-We’re all sick of getting pummelled with advertising that’s been so diluted and polished that it truly speaks to no one but the people that created the noise in the first place.
+We’re all sick of getting pummeled with advertising that’s been so diluted and polished that it truly speaks to no one but the people that created the noise in the first place.

 We’re all tired of getting flooded with “I came across your profile and…” InMails from Recruiters trying to pitch jobs we’re not remotely interested in and/or qualified for.

-Don’t even get me started with how we all feel about receiving connect and pitches.
+Don’t even get me started with how we all feel about receiving connection requests and pitches.

 The fact of the matter is, we’re living in a world of instant gratification, but we’re trying to solve today’s recruiting challenges with yesterday’s best practices.